profbrandon/tectonics-2/etc/ideas.md

       * How should this affect the plate's momentum?
 Subduction is theorized to pull the hanging plate towards the margin, but should the riding plate slow down?
       * Can thrust faults be modeled in a somewhat realistic fashion?
         - Aside from thrust belts, the subduction could be partially modeled by some special aggregation function
+        - A first approach could be to stack weaker layers (up to some maximum) and to inherit the basement of the riding plate (mimicking "thin skinned" tectonics)
     + Divergence
       * Creates new oceanic crust or crust of decreasing height to some minimum value (probably the latter)
         - In the case of the latter, should there be a drop off when the crust becomes submerged?